Code-Institute-Submissions/MarcSparks7-Milestone-project-UXD/README.md

 1. Live calendar to the company and what dates they have DJ's Available.
 When I have more knowledge in other languages I will look to implement this.

-2. A profile page where you can see each Dj the comapny hires out to clients, past experiences and some comments from other clients.
+2. A profile page where you can see each Dj the company hires out to clients, past experiences and some comments from other clients.

 ## Technologies Used